 Another common concern is if an employee finds their job too difficult to perform, they won’t be confident in their abilities, and will likely be fearful that they could be disciplined, demoted, or even fired for poor job performance issues.
 Which erodes productivity further.

-However, when managers provide effective employee mentoring, training and coaching, employees become inspired, motivated, and confident.
+When managers provide effective employee mentoring, training, and coaching, employees become inspired, motivated, and confident.
 It’s an obvious win-win!
 And it doesn't have to be difficult to get started.

-According to the Harvard Business Review, coaching helps employees and companies achieve the following: Overcome performance problems, Strengthen employee skills, Boost productivity levels, Develop talent, Make better use of resources, and Improve retention
+According to the Harvard Business Review, coaching helps employees and companies achieve the following: Overcome performance problems; Strengthen employee skills; Boost productivity levels; Develop talent; Make better use of resources; Improve retention.

 Overcome performance problems – By identifying areas that need improvement and providing training (including demos, one-on-one or team practice presentations, and playbooks), managers can help employees improve job performance.

 Strengthen employee skills – Coaching provides an opportunity for employees to learn valuable skills that will make them more comfortable performing their jobs.
 It also enables to coach to understand which skills may need to be improved or refreshed and enables the coach to develop a continuing education plan.

 Boost productivity levels - Once employees become more efficient and proficient in performing tasks, they can assume more responsibilities, which increases their value to the organization.
 Regular status updates and one-on-ones can alert the coach to new areas of interest or problems to maintain momentum.

 Develop talent – Creating a pool of competent employees makes them more confident to seek leadership positions.
 It also strengthens internal communication and bonds within teams to ensure their working together toward common goals.